 The basic idea of the algorithm is to iteratively construct higher level hierarchy networks by condensing the central nodes and their neighbors into super nodes until the scale of the top level network is very small.
 Then the algorithm approximates the distances of the shortest paths in the original network with the help of super nodes in the higher level hierarchy networks.

-esultsRésultats obtenus.
+Results

 The proposed algorithm is focused on undirected and unweighted networks.
 Its central node based on the hierarchy networks.
 Moreover, they will consider an adaptive algorithm for different sorts of networks.

 The algorithm approximates the distances of the shortest paths in the original network by means of super nodes in the higher level hierarchy networks.
 They test the performance of the proposed algorithm on four real networks.
 The results show that our algorithm can maintain high accuracy while achieve the runtime per query within a few milliseconds on large scale networks.